Rubin Collins

 Rubin Collins Jr. (born October 19, 1953) is an American former professional basketball player.
+He played college basketball for the Maryland Eastern Shore Hawks.
+Collins was selected by the Philadelphia 76ers as the 36th overall pick of the 1974 NBA draft but spent his professional career in the Eastern Basketball Association (EBA).

+High school and college career

+A native of Philadelphia, Pennsylvania, Collins attended Edison High School.
+He transferred to Washington High School in Princess Anne, Maryland, where he led the team to a 19–0 record during the 1970–71 regular season.
+Collins was offered scholarships by over 40 colleges.

-Born in Philadelphia, Pennsylvania, he attended Edison High School.
-He played college basketball for the Maryland Eastern Shore Hawks from 1971 to 1974.
-During his junior season in 1973–74, Collins led the Hawks in scoring when they won the MEAC men's basketball tournament and became the first men's basketball team from a historically black college to receive an invitation to the National Invitation Tournament (NIT).
+Collins played college basketball for the Maryland Eastern Shore Hawks from 1971 to 1974.
+During his junior season in 1973–74, he led the Hawks in scoring when they won the MEAC men's basketball tournament and became the first men's basketball team from a historically black college to receive an invitation to the National Invitation Tournament (NIT).
 He was named to the first-teams of the All-MEAC and All-NAIA in 1974.